 A lease is a contractual agreement entered between two parties, namely: lessor and lessee.
-The lessor is the person who owns the property or asset and agrees to lease or rent out that property or asset to a party in order to earn rental income out of it.
-Lessee means the person who agrees to take the property or asset from the lessor for is liable to pay a mutually agreed rent for a particular period in exchange for using the said asset.
+The lessor is the person who owns the property or asset and agrees to lease or rent out that property or asset to a party to earn rental income out of it.
+Lessee means the person who agrees to take the property or asset from the lessor and is liable to pay a mutually agreed rent for a particular period in exchange for using the said asset.

-Now, when the tenure as per the original lease agreement is near completion, the lessor and the lessee may either terminate the agreement or go ahead with an extension.
+Now, when the tenure as per the original lease agreement is near completion, the lessor and lessee may either terminate the agreement or go ahead with an extension.
 When both the parties agree to extend the original lease agreement, the new amended lease agreement is referred to as Lease extension.

 - The lease required to be extended must be a residential lease.
 In other words, commercial property is outside the purview of extension